(previously known as Sphinx marmorata)

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

 The adult moths have fawn forewings and paler hindwings.
-The abdomen is black with a series of white spots along each side, and smaller ones long the back.
-The moths have a wingspan of about 4 cms.
+The abdomen is black with a series of white spots along each side, and smaller ones along the back.
+The male moths have a wingspan of about 4 cms.
+The female moths have a wingspan of about 6 cms.

 The species is found inland in